The Computational Complexity of Counting Linear Regions in ReLU Neural Networks: Counting regions using polynomial space

 Counting the number of affine regions is slightly more complicated, because a naive approach enumerating all the activation patterns would need to keep track of all the affine coefficients already seen to avoid double-counting, which is infeasible in polynomial space.
 Instead, we iterate over all possible affine functions by enumerating all possible coefficient combinations that have an encoding size of less than a polynomial upper bound, and check if there is a proper activation region on which the affine function is realized.
-Obviously, this is not a useful algorithm for practical purposes, but it suffices to prove \FP\SPACE{} containment.
+The running time of this algorithm is exponential in the encoding size of the network, but it suffices to prove \FP\SPACE{} containment.

 We describe how to count regions in \Cref{alg:exhaustive_search}.
 The comments in the algorithms refer to the lemmas that show that the computation in the respective line can be performed in polynomial space.